ui5-community/ui5-ecosystem-showcase/packages/dev-approuter/README.md

 ## Extending the `dev-approuter`

-The `dev-approuter` offers an extension point to pass middleware to the SAP Approuter, that gets started by the `dev-approuter` (behind the scenes) and has an extension point of its own (see the [documentation](https://help.sap.com/docs/btp/sap-business-technology-platform/extension-api-of-application-router) for more info).
+The `dev-approuter` offers an extension point to pass middleware to the SAP Application Router, that gets started by the `dev-approuter` (behind the scenes) and has an extension point of its own (see the [documentation](https://help.sap.com/docs/btp/sap-business-technology-platform/extension-api-of-application-router) for more info).
 You can use this extension point by passing extensions to the `dev-approuter`'s `start()` method:

 ```js
 const devApprouter = require("dev-approuter/lib/devApprouter");